UniversalScientificTechnologies/GEODOS01/README.md

-# AIRDOSC01
+# GEODOS01A
-*Scintillation detector of ionizing radiation with a full production specification available.
+*Open-source scintillation detector of ionizing radiation.
 The device can be further modified according to specific requirements.
-Character of its construction makes it especially suitable for placement into UAVs.*
+Character of its construction makes it especially suitable for placement into mountaints to in-field measurement*

 ![AIRDOSC01A front panel](/doc/src/img/AIRDOSC01A_box_front.jpg "AIRDOS front panel")